Length of Study:

 These designated modules have been identified as offering a range of public health topics which you can choose dependent on your experience.
 All modules (except the Professional Project) incorporate 200 hours of learning, which includes taught sessions as well as self-directed independent study and assignment preparation.
 Furthermore, (included in the 200 hours) are six study days, in which you are expected to either attend lectures or work online on electronic activities via the online learning environment, NILE.

 The teaching team have created a flexible and challenging Public Health programme, which incorporates face to face teaching, workshops and tutorials, as well as three of the core modules having an extensive self-directed online component.
-Opportunities exist to undertake a volunteering post within the Public Health environment and to gain experience of working within a Non-Governmental Organisation whilst ‘giving back’ to the vulnerable in society.
+Opportunities exist to undertake a volunteering post within a Public Health environment and to gain experience of working within a Non-Governmental Organisation whilst ‘giving back’ to the vulnerable in society.
 This reflects the University’s Changemaker ethos which strives to identify and respond to societal issues in a proactive, sustainable and ethical manner.

-Embedded within the course are sessions from the Changemaker Hub, who offer support and advice to students in both cohort groups and on a one to one basis for; CV writing, interview techniques and help with locating a volunteer placement.
+Embedded within the course are sessions from the Changemaker Hub, who offer support and advice in cohort groups and on a one-to-one basis for CV writing, interview techniques and help with locating a volunteer placement.
 These skills are invaluable when it comes to applying for employment or PhD study.

 Programme and Module Leader: Mrs Kirsty Mason